Are you confused about the different camera monopods? Join the club.

 I have the Amazonbasics monopod, that I received along with a portrait backdrop, and it serves me well.

 The only issue you want to avoid can arise if you over-tighten the plastic ring on the top of these types of monopods.
 Plastic parts can break.

 If the metal mount screw breaks it's mooring within the plastic ring, you've may a big issue on your hands, It can be near impossible to remove the broken monopod attachment ring, because the mounting screw will spin freely inside.

 The Sirui P-326 is a higher price option.
 It's one of the highest rated products of any kind you'll ever find.
 When 85% of buyers give a product a 5-star rating, you know it's a pretty impressive product.

 The Sirui is extremely well designed and made with the best materials and precision engineering.
 Its much higher price tag shows that.

 How to Use a Monopod.
 There are a few specific tips and techniques to get the most out of your monopod.

 Monopod Tips.
-This article starts with a video on when to use a monopod and then gives four ideas on how to get the best results with monopods.
+This article starts with a video on when to use a monopod.
+Better yet, it then gives you four ideas on how to get the best results with your monopod.

 Monopod Advice.
 For shooting video, retractable feet and an adjustable fluid head is the top notch way to go.

 Even if you are already experienced on how to use a monopod, you can pick up additional tips and ideas by reading the above articles.
-I've written almost a dozen of these articles relating to camera monopods so far and I encourage you to take advantage of them while you are here.
+There are dozen of these articles relating to camera monopods.
+Take advantage of them while you are here.